-Figure 8.1: UDC Parks and Open Space Framework
+Figure 8.1: UD Parks and Open Space Framework

-8.2 PARK, OPEN SPACE AND TRAIL NETWORK DESIGN
+8.2 PARKS, OPEN SPACES AND TRAIL NETWORK DESIGN

 The design of cities and neighbourhoods affects the ease with which people can walk, cycle, participate in active recreation and interact with neighbours and their community.
-With an increase in multi-family housing in the Uptown - Douglas Corridor (UDC), ensuring access to well-planned parks and trails will foster a sense of community, promote healthy lifestyles and connect destinations.
-The type of open space will range greatly within the UDC from multi-use trails and greenways to urban plazas, community gardens and natural spaces, each connected to create a complete network for the community.
+With an increase in multi-unit housing in the Uptown- Douglas (UD) area, ensuring access to well-planned parks and trails will foster a sense of community, promote healthy lifestyles and connect destinations.
+The type of open space will range greatly within the UD area from multi-use trails and greenways to urban plazas, community gardens and natural spaces, each connected to create a complete network for the community.

-8.2.1 Support the development of additional public parks, open spaces and trails to provide amenity space throughout the area and strengthen the green corridor network identified on Map 4.2.

-8.2.2 When considering new parks or publicly accessible open spaces as part of development proposals or capital projects, seek to locate and design spaces to:

-- Strengthen the green corridor network identified on Map 4.2; - Optimize connectivity to active transportation networks; - Complement or expand existing parks or public spaces; - Address gaps in the parks and open space network, enhancing walkable access; - Add new connections to improve walking and cycling; - Consider aspect, maximizing sunlight and minimizing potential impacts from shading; and - Be supported by active uses, such as coffee shops, restaurants or community facilities. - 8.2.3 Enhance the design of municipal streets and rights-of-way to better link parks, open spaces and plazas. - 8.2.4 Increase the profile of the civic and public realm space at the Municipal Campus site and adjacent Gateway Village / Saanich Plaza sites, including through the development of a central civic space that is visually prominent, multi-purpose and easily accessed by all modes of travel. - 8.2.5 Pursue the addition of a plaza space where the Municipal Campus intersects with the Lochside Trail to create a welcoming access point. - 8.2.6 Support options for the future of Regina Park, including a re-design or land swap, that would improve the functionality of the park and reduce the impact of the Trans-Canada Highway (See also Policy 5.13.4). - 8.2.7 Pursue enhancements to Regina Park that enrich the recreational and ecological value of the park, including enhancement of the urban forest and introduction of community facilities (See also Policy 4.4.4). - 8.2.8 Work with the Provincial Government to explore options to achieve greater public benefit from the MOTI highway islands (on Blanshard Street north of the Lochside Trail and south of Saanich Road). - 8.2.9 Support opportunities to incorporate food producing trees and plants in public areas where appropriate (See also Policies 4.5.6 and 10.5.1). - 8.2.10 Consider community gardens within existing or proposed parks, institutional lands, undeveloped parcels, and closed road rights-of-way, as per the Community Gardens Policy, where appropriate.
+- 8.2.1 Support the development of additional public parks, open spaces and trails to provide amenity space throughout the area and strengthen the green corridor network identified on Map 4.2. - 8.2.2 When considering new parks or publicly accessible open spaces as part of development proposals or capital projects, seek to locate and design spaces to: - Optimize connectivity to active transportation networks; - Complement or expand existing parks or public spaces; - Address gaps in the parks and open space network, enhancing walkable access; - Add new connections to improve walking and cycling; - Maximize sunlight and minimize potential impacts from shading; and - Be supported by active uses, such as coffee shops, restaurants or community facilities. - 8.2.3 Enhance the design of municipal streets and rights-of-way to better link parks, open spaces and plazas. - 8.2.4 Support the Capital Regional District in moving towards separate cycle paths for cyclists along the Galloping Goose and Lochside Regional Trails. - 8.2.5 Ensure parks, plazas and other publicly accessible open spaces are well-maintained and safe and provide varied amenities to participate in social activity (consider children, youth, and seniors). - 8.2.6 Increase the profile of the Municipal Campus site and adjacent Gateway Village/Saanich Plaza sites, including through the development of a central civic space that is visually prominent, multi-purpose and easily accessed by all modes of travel. - 8.2.7 Support options for the future of Regina Park, including a re-design or land swap, that would improve the functionality of the park and reduce the impact of the Trans-Canada Highway (see Policies 4.5.3 and 5.13.4). - 8.2.8 Pursue enhancements to Regina Park that enrich the recreational and ecological value of the park, including enhancement of the urban forest and introduction of community facilities (see Policies 4.4.4 and 5.13.4). - 8.2.9 Work with the Provincial Government to explore options to achieve greater public benefit from the MOTI highway islands (on Blanshard Street north of the Lochside Regional Trail and south of Saanich Road). - 8.2.10 Support opportunities to incorporate food producing trees and plants in public areas where appropriate (see also Section 4.1 and Policy 10.5.1). - 8.2.11 Consider community gardens within existing or proposed parks, institutional lands, undeveloped parcels, and closed road rights-of-way, as per the Community Gardens Policy, where appropriate.

-8.3 GALLOPING GOOSE AND LOCHSIDE TRAILS
+8.3 GALLOPING GOOSE AND LOCHSIDE REGIONAL TRAILS